-These are my “go to” plugins — the ones that I install on every site, or simply find myself using again and again.
-In all cases, I find them incredibly useful and I hope you will too.
-Remember, when it comes to plugins, quality is more important than quantity — here’s more info on what I look for in a plugin.
+These are our “go to” plugins — the ones that we install on every site, or simply find ourselves using again and again.
+Remember, when it comes to plugins, quality is more important than quantity — here’s more info on what to look for in a plugin.

-My favorite caching and speed optimization plugin.
+Our favorite caching and speed optimization plugin.
 Works great “out of the box,” but configuring it for further performance is easy.
-I include this premium plugin in all of my WordPress support plans.
+We include this premium plugin in all of our WordPress support plans.

 A lightweight plugin that removes the built-in WordPress emoji functionality, speeding up your page a little bit.
 Needs no configuration–just install and activate.